anttijuu/books-cpp/README.md

-# Books
+# Books & maps

 The classic data structures and algorithms problem: having a text file (a book), count the number of unique words in the book with their frequencies and report the top 100 most often used words in the book in descending order.

-Often in this problem there is also a set of words to ignore when counting the word frequencies.
-These words can be stored in another text file.
+Here we are not interested in which data structure to use to solve the problem.
+The goal of these two implementations is to compare the speed differences of a *multi-threaded* implementation to a *single-threaded* implementation.
+Can threads be used to improve the performance of counting the unique words, using the C++ standard library `std::map`?

+---

 This classic problem is often given to students to learn how to implement this using one of the basic data structures, such as a hash table or binary search tree.

 This project contains two implementations of this problem.
-In both implementations C++ Standard Library map (a dictionary of key-value pairs) is used.
+In both implementations C++ Standard Library `std::map` (a dictionary of key-value pairs) is used.
 Key is the unique words in a book, while value is the count of the word in the book.

-Here we are not interested in which data structure to use to solve the problem.
-The goal of these two implementations is to compare the speed differences of a *multi-threaded* implementation to a *single-threaded* implementation.
-Can threads be used to improve the performance of counting the unique words?

-However, the project also shows that using the `std::map` by default may not always be the best choice.
+However, the project also shows that using the (perhaps familiar) `std::map` by default may not always be the best choice.
 Especially when time performance is important.
-Since there is an option...
+Since there is an option, maybe a better one, as we will see in the end...

 ## Requirements for building and running